We all want to communicate well, no matter what the language, and writing is an integral part of this.

 Naturally, writing in our native language feels easier and less awkward compared to writing in our foreign language.
 This becomes pretty obvious the second we pick up a pen or turn on our computer and try to put our thoughts to words (without the help of Google Translate).

-Suddenly, we become painfully aware of every little aspect of grammar, vocabulary, and punctuation we're not completely confident about.
+Suddenly, we become painfully aware of each tiny aspect of grammar, vocabulary, and punctuation we're not completely confident about.
 Is this how you start an email?
 Should this be in the past simple or past continuous tense?
-Can I use a colon?
+Can I use a colon here?

 Does this sound familiar?

 If so, then this post is for you.
-Here, we'll take a look at 9 helpful hacks to practice and improve your writing in your foreign language.
+Here, we'll look at nine helpful hacks to practice and improve your writing in your foreign language.

-The reason why many people don't feel confident with their writing is because they have the wrong idea of what writing entails.
+The reason many people don't feel confident with their writing is because they have the wrong idea of what writing involves.
 Many people expect to become experts despite the fact that they may not be good writers in their native language.

 Unfortunately, writing doesn't work that way.

-Whether you're writing in a foreign language or native language, the writing process itself is extremely similar.
-What this means is that writing has the same purpose everywhere, and in order to be a good writer, you have to master the writing process.
+Whether you're writing in a foreign language or native language, the writing process itself is very similar.
+In order to be a good writer, you need to master the writing process.
 This isn't just about memorizing vocabulary and grammar rules.
 It's about knowing the structure, format, organization, process and brainstorming that goes into a good piece of writing.

 Once you've mastered the writing process in any language, the rest becomes easy.
-However, failure to understand this point will affect writing in any language, especially in your foreign language.
-If you can't write well in your native language, you'll never be able to write well in your foreign language.
+However, failure to understand the process will affect writing in any language, especially in your foreign language.
+If you can't write well in your native language, you won’t be able to write well in your foreign language either.

-Reading as many different types of texts as possible as much as possible is key to being able to write well in your foreign language.
-After all, you started speaking after you heard people speak.
-You starting driving because you saw someone drive.
+Reading as many different texts as possible as much as possible is key to being able to write well in your foreign language.
+After all, you learned how to speak by hearing people speak.
+You learned how to drive by watching others drive.
 Why should writing be any different?

 Grammar is all about how words are formed and used.
 It's the rules of the game.
 And without these rules, it's impossible to clearly express your thoughts.

 In order to improve your writing skills, it's extremely important to know about the fundamental grammatical rules in your foreign language.
-This is one of the reasons why many students aren't comfortable with writing: they're not comfortable with grammar.
+This is one reason many students aren't comfortable writing: they're not comfortable with grammar.

 However, you don't need to be an expert right away.
 You can (and should) try writing at every stage of the language learning process.
 This is a great way to practice what you've learned and build a strong foundation for writing even better in the future.